Skip to main content

 What's the difference between boning and fillet knives?

-Boning knives are typically stiffer and better for red meat and poultry.
-Fillet knives are more flexible and specialized for fish.
+Boning knives have a stiff blade designed for working around bones in red meat and poultry.
+Fillet knives have a thinner, more flexible blade specialized for fish.

 Can I use this for general cutting tasks?